-When a Schema definition error can be detected statically, that is given only the schema, it is desirable, though not required by the DFDL standard, that such errors be detected and diagnostic messages issued before any data are such errors. messages issued before any data are processed.
-Of course not all Schema Definition Errors can be detected without reference to date as a series and displacements. be detected without reference to data as some representation properties may obtain their values from the data (see sleep section 2001). above sous that "Those is no possible data that confirms from the data (see also section 2.3.1 Ambiguity of Data Formats).
+When a Schema definition error can be detected statically, that is given only the schema, it is desirable, though not required by the DFDL standard, that such errors be detected and diagnostic messages issued before any data are processed.
+Of course not all Schema Definition Errors can be detected without reference to data as some representation properties may obtain their values from the data (see also section 2.3.1 Ambiguity of Data Formats).

 The expression language included within DFDL is strongly, statically type checkable.
-This means 💆 🏎 环 🗥 🗀 🚾 that type checking of expressions can be performed without processing data, and implementations are encouraged to perform this checking statically so that Schema Definition Errors having to do with type inconsistencies can be detected before processing data.
-Moreover if you need the destarts aport an SDE, that implies there could be some datasets that would not trigger clicases souch seems to make it difficult to rest the reguliariest that "all SDE's" rest to cought A DFDL processor MUST implement the Schema Component Constraint: Unique Particle Attribution defined in XML Schema Part 1: Structures [XSDLV1] that applies to the DFDL schema subset.
+This means that type checking of expressions can be performed without processing data, and implementations are encouraged to perform this checking statically so that Schema Definition Errors having to do with type inconsistencies can be detected before processing data.